amendoza514/TuTube/README.md

 ## TuTube

-TuTube (https://tutube-fsp.herokuapp.com/#/) is a YouTube clone that aims to incorporate all commonly associated features and aesthetic design for use in real time.
+TuTube (https://tutube-fsp.herokuapp.com/#/) is a YouTube clone built from the ground up that aims to incorporate all commonly associated features and aesthetic design for use in real time.

 ## Technologies Used